praveen14657/Multi-Modal-Fake-News-Detection-with-Cultural-Context/README.md

-# 📰 CulTruth: Multimodal Fake News Detection with Cultural Content
+# 📰 DeepTruth: AI-Powered Detection for a Trusted Digital World

 CulTruth is a final year engineering project that leverages multimodal deep learning to detect fake news in culturally sensitive content using **text and image analysis**.
 The system is designed to tackle misinformation that targets traditions, religion, politics, and cultural practices, particularly in diverse societies like India.